 Cape Town - South Africa is a real adventure, just waiting to be planned.
 From our incredible coastlines and mountain passes all the way through to some of the most innovative urban attractions, this is an adventurer's playground supreme.

-In no particular order, here are Traveller24's top picks for setting an adventurous pace to your holiday escapes in 2017.
+In no particular order, here are Traveller24's top picks for setting an adventurous pace to your holiday escapes.

 1. Abseiling Lion's Head or Signal Hill, Cape Town